-Users can upload any type of file to Google Drive and convert certain types of files to a web-based Google document format -- a Google Doc, Sheet, or Slide.
-See Manually upload files and folders to Google Drive in the user help center to learn more.
+Users can upload any type of file to Google Drive and convert certain types of files to web-based Google document formats such as Google Docs, Sheets, or Slides.
+See Manual upload settings to learn more.

 Storage and limits

-Google Drive: When you enable the Drive service in the control panel, your users can upload and sync any file to their accounts (you can't disable the upload and sync features separately).
+Google Drive: When you enable the Drive service in the Admin console, your users can upload and sync any file to their accounts (you can't disable the upload and sync features separately).

 SharingIf you share an uploaded file that hasn't been converted to a web-based Google document, (such as a Doc, Sheet, or Slide), both the "view" and "edit" permissions allow users to only download the file.
 Users can collaborate only on web-based Google documents.

 File types: Users can upload any type of file, including executables (for example, .exe or .vbs) and compressed files.